OpenDreamKit/OpenDreamKit.github.io/meetings/2015-09-02-Kickoff/docker.md

 title: "Kickoff meeting: docker containers for all components"
 ---

+# Goal

-Goal: build a collection of consistent docker containers for the various software components involved in OpenDreamKit, making it possible to focus on writing small chunks of docker files and composing them to get various docker images and have basic dependency management.
+Build a collection of consistent docker containers for the various software components involved in OpenDreamKit, making it possible to focus on writing small chunks of docker files and composing them to get various docker images and have basic dependency management.

+# Difficulty

-Difficulty: docker allows to stack image, but does not support "multiple inheritance".
+Docker allows to stack image, but does not support "multiple inheritance".

-Possible trick around: use CPP and include guards
+## Possible trick: use CPP and include guards

 Mock example: